VincentLanglet/Twig-CS-Fixer/README.md

 ### Cache

-By default, the result of the command is cached in a `.twig-cs-fixer.cache` file so the subsequent runs are much faster.
-The cache is invalidated if a different php version, twig-cs-fixer version or ruleset is used.
+By default, the result of the run is cached in a `.twig-cs-fixer.cache` file so the subsequent runs are much faster.
+The cache is invalidated when a different php version, twig-cs-fixer version or ruleset is used.

 If you want to use a custom path for the cache file you can configure it in the `.twig-cs-fixer.php` file:
 ```php